Allegheny Airlines Flight 485: Groton

-The NTSB noted that the "Eastridge carried out the first portion of the flight exactly as planned."
+The NTSB noted that "Captain Eastridge carried out the first portion of the flight exactly as planned."
 Therefore, upon reaching Groton, where the weather was poor, Eastridge elected not to divert to an alternate airport or proceed direct to New Haven, but circle overhead until conditions improved.
 About 30 minutes after they began circling above the airport one third of the fuel available for holding had been consumed, and Eastridge approached the airport to attempt a landing.
 "Thinking ahead," the NTSB noted, "about fuel requirements and down-line scheduled operations, the captain attempted to get his airplane onto the ground."
 But, because of the poor visibility, Eastridge decided that, to see the runway before landing, he would have to descend to 200 ft within 1 mi of the runway, far below the minimum descent altitude of 510 ft.
 The NTSB report stated, "He decided to descend to about 200 feet, calculating that sufficient visibility would be available to permit a safe landing.
 Although such a procedure was not authorized, the captain believed that he could conduct the approach safely."